 - Two citizens of the City who are not officers or employees of the City and who have resided in the City for a period of at least two years immediately preceding their appointment,

 - Four City employees who are qualified to participate in the fund,

-- One retired City employee receiving pension benefits from the fund and who is a resident of the City.
+- One retired City employee receiving pension benefits from the fund.

-The Board of Trustees administers the Pension Fund, directs the safekeeping and investment of funds and orders payments from the fund in accordance with the Municipal Code.
+The Board of Trustees administers the Retirement Trust, directs the safekeeping and investment of funds and orders payments from the Retirement Trust in accordance with the Municipal Code.
 It meets monthly and conducts special meetings as required.
-No Fund money is disbursed for any purpose without a majority of a quorum of board members.
-All records of the board are open to the public in accordance with Texas state law.
+No Trust money is disbursed for any purpose without a majority of a quorum of Board Members.
+All records of the Board are open to the public in accordance with Texas state law.

-This site is dedicated to all City Employees, especially those who participate in the Pension Fund.
+This site is dedicated to all City employees, especially those who participate in the Retirement Trust.
 We hope you find it informative and encourage your feedback and comments.